Ecopsychology

 Because of this people less than 20 years old must not engage in this kind of work.
 Actually, only few adults may benefit from it.

-Psychoenergetic trainings that result in one’s reaching high levels of the refinement of the consciousness and — as a consequence — to feeling of its “nakedness” under no circumstances must be conducted for the masses of people.
+Psychoenergetic trainings that result in one’s reaching high levels of refinement of the consciousness and — as a consequence — to feeling of its “nakedness” under no circumstances must be conducted for the masses of people.
 Only the selected ones can be admitted to them.
 The rest of people have a possibility to grow intellectually and ethically in the conditions of exoteric work on self-improvement: by accumulating new knowledge, by serving other people, and by strengthening one’s own faith.

 * * *

 There are seven chakras, in total.
 Sometimes another number is quoted, but this is a result of misunderstanding.
-For example, other energy centers or even structures artificially created inside or outside the body are referred as chakras.
+For example, other energy centers or even structures artificially created inside or outside the body are referred to as chakras.

 In reality the chakras are located as follows:

 Sahasrara — a chakra that has a form of a lying disk and is located under the parietal bones in the region of the forebrain hemispheres.
-Its diameter is about 12 centimeters; its height is about 4 centimeters;
+Its diameter is about 12 centimeters; its height is about 4 centimeters.

-Ajna — a large chakra located in the middle of the head, coincident with the central parts of the brain;
+Ajna — a large chakra located in the middle of the head, coincident with the central parts of the brain.

-Anahata— a chakra located in the chest between the collarbones and solar plexus;
+Anahata — a chakra located in the chest between the collarbones and solar plexus.

 The level of development of individual chakras corresponds with one’s psychological features.
 So, when the following chakras are developed: